Info!

-rated: R for discussion and visual depiction of violence, sex, assault, and other horror-related traumatic subjects.
+Rating: 🔞🍖 NC-18G for discussion and illustrations of violence, sex, and assault.

-This is a zine examining popular horror movies through the lense of (queer) sexuality, with some illustrations I drew while watching the movies.
+Summary A zine examining popular horror movies through the lense of societal affects such as sexuality, gender, race, and disability.
+Includes illustrations I drew while watching the movies.

 Movies discussed: